Les Sables-d'Olonne

-Les Sables-d'Olonne (/fr/; French meaning: "The Sands of Olonne"; Poitevin: Lés Sablles d'Oloune) is a seaside resort and port on the Atlantic coast of western France.
-A subprefecture of the department of Vendée, Pays de la Loire, it has the administrative level of commune.
-On 1 January 2019, the municipalities of Olonne-sur-Mer, Château-d'Olonne and Les Sables-d'Olonne merged, retaining the latter name.
+Les Sables-d'Olonne (/fr/; Poitevin: Lés Sablles d'Oloune; 'The Sands of Olonne') is a seaside resort and port on the Atlantic coast of Western France, best known as the starting and finishing point of the round the world Vendée Globe yacht race.
+A subprefecture of the Vendée department, Pays de la Loire, administratively it is a commune, Vendée's second most populated after La Roche-sur-Yon.
+On 1 January 2019, the communes of Olonne-sur-Mer, Château-d'Olonne and Les Sables-d'Olonne merged, retaining the latter name.

 Location and geography

-Les Sables-d'Olonne is a seaside town in western France, on the Atlantic Ocean.
-It is situated on the coast between La Rochelle and Saint-Nazaire, near the coastal terminus of the A87 that connects it and nearby communities to La Roche-sur-Yon, Cholet, and Angers to the northeast.
-The nearest major metropolitan center of France, to Les Sables-d'Olonne, is Nantes, to the north (approximately 105 km, by road).
+Les Sables-d'Olonne is a town in western France, on the Atlantic Coast.
+It is situated between La Rochelle and Saint-Nazaire, near the coastal terminus of the A87 that connects it and nearby communities to La Roche-sur-Yon, Cholet, and Angers to the northeast.
+The nearest major metropolitan area is Nantes, to the north (approximately 105 km, by road).
 Les Sables-d'Olonne station has rail connections to Paris, La Roche-sur-Yon and Nantes.

-It is at the level of administrative division in the French Republic of a commune and is a sub-prefecture of the Department of Vendée.
+It is an administrative division in the French Republic of a commune and is a sub-prefecture of the Department of Vendée.

 Climate

 Les Sables-d'Olonne has an oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
 The average annual temperature in Les Sables-d'Olonne is 13.2 C. The average annual rainfall is 746.7 mm with November as the wettest month.
-The temperatures are highest on average in July, at around 19.8 C, and lowest in January, at around 7.0 C. The highest temperature ever recorded in Les Sables-d'Olonne was 40.5 C on 18 July 2022; the coldest temperature ever recorded was -8.3 C on 12 February 2012.
+The temperatures are highest on average in July, at around 19.8 C, and lowest in January, at around 7.0 C. The highest temperature ever recorded was 40.5 C on 18 July 2022; the coldest temperature ever recorded was -8.3 C on 12 February 2012.